wulfland/GitHubBootcamp/README.md

 ## ⚡ Prerequisites

 The workshop is designed for developers that have used other platforms like Azure DevOps, GitLab, or Bitbucket and now want to switch to GitHub.
-But it is also suitable for people that are new to topics like git, CI/CD and DevOps.
+But it is also suitable for people that are new to topics like git, CI/CD, and DevOps.

 For this workshop you need the following:

 - A laptop (Windows, Mac, or Linux)
 - A free account for https://github.com
-- A text editor of choice (Visual Studio Code, VIM, Atom, Notepad++ or similar)
+- A text editor of choice (Visual Studio Code, VIM, Atom, Notepad++, or similar)
 - Git in a current version (>2.23, on Windows with Git-Bash for beginners)